 Memory Safeguard Planning is composed of three parts created especially for you and your family that fulfill your dreams and goals and will protect you and your family for life.

-• Care plan— An assessment of the social, family, and medical information to create a strategic plan to meet your needs
+• Care plan.
+An assessment of the social, family, and medical information to create a strategic plan to meet your needs.
+This comprehensive care plan serves as the foundation for all decision-making, ensuring that your unique circumstances and preferences are at the forefront of every aspect of your care journey.

-• Legal plan— Estate planning, healthcare power of attorney, wills, and trusts, and other items to ensure you take the best care of your loved ones.
+• Legal plan.
+Estate planning, health care power of attorney, wills, trusts, and other items to ensure you take the best care of your loved ones.
+Our legal plan not only protects your assets and wishes but also provides peace of mind, knowing that your affairs are in order and your family is safeguarded against potential legal complications.

 Our Memory Safeguard Planning options are specifically designed for: